bootchk/nRF5rawProtocol/readme.md

 Also two .ld files (to configure different flash/RAM amounts.)

+(I haven't figured out whether I need to change the Eclipse projects linked resources.
+Apparently the Makefile doesn't use them?)

 Also, some #ifdef's in the code to account for different boards/modules, nrf52KD dev board and RedBear BLE Nano module.
 Specifically, for LED differences.

 To change: copy one of the Makefiles.nrf5x over the Makefile and rebuild.
 (I haven't figured out how to configure Eclipse for two different Makefiles.)

+Other hacks:

+Remember I hacked the SDK, and if you switch nrf52 to nrf51, you need to do it in two places:

+(The hacks to allow C++ IRQHandler are portable nrf52 to nrf51.)

+Capitalization issues gcc_startup_nrf51.S => .s

+To allow a large program to load in limited RAM:  In gcc_startup_nrf51.s     =>   .equ    Heap_Size, 0